-Thank you for your question.
-I’ll leave whether I’m an idiot or not to others but I would be more than happy to clarify my feelings about commiseration.
+Thank you for your question and for your review.
+What I said does sound pretty bad when you look at it that way, so I would be more than happy to clarify my feelings about commiseration.

 I think where we agree dear letter-writer is that we see value in the connection people share when they express compassion.
-This is the love that binds the universe together and to be aware of it is to live in a state of bliss.
-We want to encourage those connections, that sharing, that unity.
-But that state of mind is pre-ego, it’s pre-word, it’s pre-definition.
-So we can’t talk about it.
-So if we’re talking we’re usually in a state of ego.
+This is the love that binds the universe together and to be aware of it is to live in a state of clarity.
+We want to encourage those connections; that sharing; that unity —so I am on your side.

-So if we’re looking for the best possible response, let’s not talk so much about what happened, let us instead be together now in whatever form or shape that naturally takes.
-It’ll be more fun for all parties involved and it’ll also generate more productive, positive results.
+If we’re looking for the best possible response for others, we can consider talking less about what happened, and instead let us instead be together, now, in whatever form or shape that naturally takes.
+I suggest it’ll be more rewarding for all parties involved and it’ll also generate more productive, positive results.

-I hope this helps clear up what I suspect was a semantic difference.
+I hope this helps clear up what I suspect was only a semantic difference.
 Enjoy your day.